 As a freelance mezzo-soprano Solgerd Isalv signed her first professional contracts with Skånska Operan and Göteborgs Operan.
 Soon after she successfully presented her German debut, performing the title role in the Rape of Lucretia at the Kammeroper Schloß Rheinsberg (E.Solén/M.Oldag).
 This led to her first German guest engagement at the Theater in Gera/Altenburg.
 She also sang Lucretia in the same production at the Miskolci Nemzetközi Operafesztivál in Hungry.

 Her unusually flexible voice and wide knowledge of music allow Solgerd Isalv to move effortlessly between baroque, romantic and contemporary repertoire.
-She has sung four world premieres such as the opera Die Verwandlung (The Metamorphosis) (S.Peiffer, Hamburg, 2011) (F.Pätzold/M.Darbyshire) and the rock opera KULT (O. Salo, Swedish Radio Theatre, 2013) (J.Nydesjö/M.Wennersten).
+In demand as a performer of contemporary music she has sung four world premieres, such as the opera Die Verwandlung (The Metamorphosis) (S.Peiffer, Hamburg, 2011) (F.Pätzold/M.Darbyshire) and the rock opera KULT (O. Salo, Swedish Radio Theatre, 2013) (J.Nydesjö/M.Wennersten).
 She has also toured in Germany successfully with the early music ensemble EGG, performing a programme of renaissance and baroque music by female composers, with the title “Donne che spaccano”

 Her wide ranging concert repertoire includes Ravel‘s Shéhérazade (C.Rydinger-Ahlin), Wagner’s Wesendonck Lieder, Mahler’s Kindertotenlieder (I.Schilffarth) and Rückertlieder, Elgar‘s Sea Pictures (L.Karlsson), Brahm’s Alto Rhapsody as well as songs by Bernstein, Nystroem and Weill.
-Her wide sacred repertoire includes works by J.S.Bach as well as later composers.
+Her wide sacred repertoire includes works by J.S.Bach as well as later composers; she recently sang Mendelssohn’s St. Paul in a performance with Pavel Kogan and the Moscow Symphony Orchestra, for example.
 She also sang the Swedish premiere of “Message from the Soul” written and conducted by A. Wurtz.